mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 concatenates result sets.
 For more information and an explanation on how the router works, read the [`cat` documentation](../Routers/Cat.md).

+### REST API Additions

+#### Creation of Services and Filters at Runtime

+The REST API and MaxCtrl now support the creation and destruction of services and filters at runtime.
+This also means that the filters of a service can now be modified at runtime.
+Refer to the [REST API](../REST-API/API.md) and [MaxCtrl](../Reference/MaxCtrl.md) documentation for more details.

+#### Alteration of Routers

+The router parameters of services can now be altered at runtime.
+Currently only the readwritesplit router implements this feature.

 ## Bug fixes

 [Here is a list of bugs fixed in MaxScale 2.3.0.](https://jira.mariadb.org/issues/?jql=project%20%3D%20MXS%20AND%20issuetype%20%3D%20Bug%20AND%20status%20%3D%20Closed%20AND%20fixVersion%20%3D%202.3.0)